What to Consider When Looking For a New Job

 Much job hunting these days is done online.
 LinkedIn, Indeed.com and Glassdoor can be great places to look for work, but there are dozens more employment sites out there.
 Read each job posting carefully and make sure to include all the materials it asks for, as some require more than just a résumé and cover letter.
 You can also research employers in your chosen field online and visit their websites to check for open positions.

-4. Make sure you’re interview-ready.
+- Make sure you're interview-ready.
 Research each company before your interview: Is it a healthy company, or has it reported losses for the past few years?
 Is the industry healthy and growing?
 Does the corporate culture value diversity?
-Some of this existing information may be rapidly changing due to the Covid-19 pandemic, so search for recent news about the company, the industry and its current health.

 The recruiter will guide the majority of the interview, but be prepared to ask questions if offered the opportunity.
 Some of the most important things to ask include: